Entertainment & Special Event Insurance — Kelly Insurance Group

 WHY HIP HOP PROMOTERS CHOOSE KELLY INSURANCE GROUP

-There are insurance brokers who will tell you they cover hip hop events and then struggle to find a market.
-KIG has been doing this for over 40 years.
-We know the markets, we know the underwriting language, and we know how to get your event insured — even when other brokers say it can't be done.
+Plenty of brokers will say they cover hip hop events and then struggle to find a market.
+KIG has been a family insurance agency since 1957, with decades writing special event and music festival placements.
+We know the markets, the underwriting language, and how to get your event insured — even when other brokers say it can't be done.

 DEEP EXPERIENCE IN ENTERTAINMENT INSURANCE